 Graduate students who have earned a grade of C or F in a course may retake the course to earn a higher grade.
 Only the higher grade will be used in computing the GPA; however, the original C or F grade will remain on the record as a matter of information.
-The only courses that may be repeated for credit are those that result in grades of C, IC, W, IF, F, or WF.
+The only courses that may be repeated for credit are those that result in grades of C, IC, W, IF, F, or UW.

 A student may register to audit a course after obtaining written permission from the appropriate dean.
 A previously audited course may be taken for credit at a later date but may not be challenged.
 A student who registers for a course on an audit basis cannot elect to change over to a credit basis after the session has started.
 Similarly, a credit course cannot be changed over to an audit course.
 All the usual tuition and fees must be paid for audited courses.

-Upon receipt of the written permission and proof of payment, the registrar will complete the Request for Challenge Examination form and return it to the student.
+Upon receipt of the written permission and proof of payment, the Registrar will complete the Request for Challenge Examination form and return it to the student.
 The student should submit the form to the department.
 Once the challenge examination has been taken the department must submit the completed form and grade to the Office of the Registrar for processing.